Travers Smith trainee recruitment

 Speaking of work, whilst all trainees have “a broad diet of tasks”, there is “a conscious effort to give good quality work to trainees”.
 One rookie shares: “my supervisors have always happily discussed with me what other types of work I want to experience in a department so that they can channel it my way if it comes up.”
 The highlights, insiders tell us, are “working directly with partners, drafting agreements and running my own small-scale transactions.”
 Another has this to say: “The work is highly varied and stimulating — you are challenged on a daily basis.
 Certain departments offer more responsibility to trainees than others but generally, a lot of trust is put into trainees to undertake complex, challenging and valuable tasks.”

 As with some other smaller City firms that put an emphasis on quality of training, Travers likes to keep its newbies close during their TCs.
 It tends to reserve secondments for associates, who regularly spend time with its ‘best friend’ law firms in other countries and UK and international clients.
-But each year a handful of trainees do a six-month stint in Travers’ Paris office and, with the launch of a new international secondment programme last year (which saw secondees from Denmark, France, and the US arrive to the firm’s London office), more international opportunities may be on the way soon.
-A few rookies also spend time with major clients, such as Hermes Investment Management and private equity firm Apax.
+But each year a handful of trainees do a six-month stint in Travers’ Paris office and, with the launch of an international secondment programme (which saw secondees from Denmark, France, and the US arrive to the firm’s London office), more international opportunities may be on the way soon.

 Travers’ perks include access to a private box at the Royal Albert Hall, an “incredible” in-house physio, free music lessons, late night taxis and a £30 Deliveroo allowance for anyone working after 7pm, though not if you’re working from home.
-This is also a great firm for foodies, offering free breakfast and lunch from the canteen which has “high quality food and nice coffees” until 3pm and free dinner if you work past 7pm.
+This is also a great firm for foodies, with the aforementioned Braithwaite’s offering free breakfast and lunch until 3pm and free dinner if you work past 7pm.
 Intriguingly, one spy also reveals that trainees are presented with a briefcase at their first firm Christmas party.
 Looking further ahead, rookies who stick around get to enjoy a six-week paid sabbatical at five years post qualification.

 Insider Scorecard